GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 - [Using Google Analytics 4][tut-ga4] demonstrates how to track the usage of your extension popup and service worker events.
 - [Using geolocation][tut-geo] shows how to obtain the geographical location of the extension using the Offscreen API.
 - [Audio recording and screen capture][tut-capture] teaches how to capture audio and video from tabs, windows, or screens using `chrome.tabCapture` and `navigator.mediaDevices.getDisplayMedia()` APIs.
-- We added new debugging tips to the [Debugging extensions][tut-debug] guide.
+- We've added new debugging tips to the [Debugging extensions][tut-debug] guide.
-- We've updated the [Permission Warnings Guidelines][guide-perm-warn] to make it easier to understand how permission warnings work and how you can provide a better user experience.
+- We've updated the [Permission warnings guidelines][guide-perm-warn] to make it easier to understand how permission warnings work and how you can provide a better user experience.
 Also, there are practical ways to check what warnings the user will see.
 - Our team and contributors have also added new Manifest V3 extension samples: [WASM in extensions][gh-wasm], [Scripting API demo][gh-scripting], [Side Panel API cookbooks][gh-sidepanel], and [DeclarativeNetRequest API samples][gh-dnr].
 You can explore other extension samples in our [GitHub samples repo][gh-ext-samples].

 ### Coming soon... {: #coming-soon-docs }